Find Your Perfect School

 Free online tutoring and career services assistance 100% online programs require completion of 120 credits hours, of which 42 are upper-division credits, for graduation.
 Students transfer up to 90 credit hours, meaning 30 credit hours must be completed at EKU.
 The 90 credit hours may be from a related associate degree, Advanced Placement (AP) courses, and DOCJT training (9 credit hours).

-With just over $400 per credit hour of tuition, it’s among the more affordable programs, too.
+It’s among the more affordable programs, too.
 Active duty military personnel receive a significant discount on their tuition while other students can apply for financial aid.
 As a public university, its students are eligible for FAFSA, too, so tuition becomes less of a burden.

 EKU’s program emphasizes community-based offender rehabilitation programs with a real-world approach.
 The accelerated 8-week terms and six start dates make it easy for working professionals to earn their degrees at their own pace.
-There’s no application fee, and the textbooks are free, aside from the personal advisors who guide application to graduation.
+There’s no application fee, and the textbooks are free, aside from the personal advisors who guide you from application to graduation.

 Students can also choose a minor in psychology, social intelligence and leadership, and criminal justice.
 Undergraduate certificates for further specialization are also offered, and these include youth services and correctional intervention strategies.